arabobo0109/gp_project/README.txt

 Ensure you have GeneratePress theme installed and active.

 == Changelog ==

+= 1.0.3 =
+* Fixed an issue where the `GP Shortcuts` admin bar menu would not show up if the child theme's folder name was not using the default name.

 = 1.0.2 =
 * Reinstate the default location of the `Elements` menu bar.